Best Wireless Earbuds 2022: Amazing true wireless sound

 Overall, the construction is pretty good, with the NeoBuds Pro comprised of pretty sturdy plastic.
 The advantage of plastic is that even those these buds are quite large, they don’t feel weighty, which our reviewer felt help to make them particularly comfortable and meant they weren’t at risk of falling out when taken took on runs.
 The Edifier buds also feature an IP54 rating and an IPX7 water resistance rating, so even the sweatiest of workouts shouldn’t be an issue.

-The only thing that would give us pause in recommending these earphones wholeheartedly is that Edifier is prepping the NeoBuds Pro S that offers several improvements at a similar price.
+The only thing that would give us momentary pause in wholeheartedly recommending these earphones is that Edifier is about launch the NeoBuds S that offer several improvements for a higher price.

 Reviewer: Andrew Williams